 In the midst of the COVID-19 pandemic, something special happened: Those in quarantine discovered the ukulele.

 With nowhere to go, Americans and people around the world found happiness in that tiny, four-stringed guitar synonymous with Hawaiian music.
+(They’re probably happy it’s not a 7-string guitar!)
 In fact, nearly one million people contributed to the increased demand for ukuleles.

 And that number includes me, a longtime guitar player of 20 years.
 While in quarantine, I ordered a ukulele by D’Angelico that I immediately fell in love with.
 Why?
 Because ukes are fun and they simply sound happy.